Ultimate Galapagos - Central Islands (Daphne)

 Award-winning service, low prices, client satisfaction

-When it comes to encountering wildlife up close and personal, a voyage to the Galapagos Islands really is an experience like no other.
-Head underwater off Isla Santa Cruz, Bartolome or Isla Isabela and you'll be snorkelling with sea lions, white-tipped reef sharks, sea turtles and penguins.
-Look to the skies in North Seymour or Caleta Bucanero and you'll spot boobies, pelicans and more soaring above.
-Head out for a wander across the volcanic landscapes of Punta Espinosa and you'll see land iguanas and flightless cormorants.
-This 10-day sailing expedition through the central islands of the Galapagos is an adventure waiting to happen.
+Encounter wildlife up close and personal on a voyage to the Galapagos Islands for an experience like no other.
+On this 10-day adventure cruise, you'll head underwater off Isla Santa Cruz, Bartolome or Isla Isabela and go snorkelling with sea lions, white-tipped reef sharks, sea turtles and penguins.
+Look to the skies in North Seymour or Caleta Bucanero to spot boobies, pelicans and other seabirds soaring above.
+Wander across the volcanic landscapes of Punta Espinosa and see land iguanas and flightless cormorants.
+A paradise for nature-lovers, you'll discover the beauty of the Galapagos all with a naturalist guide by your side to show you the way.

 -